 Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 167 is a rare survivor of the once extensive network of Central Buses routes penetrating out into the country.
-Really, whether routes were Central Buses or Country Buses depended on what garage they were run from, and Central Buses happened to have a depot in Loughton, so they operated nearly everything that went through Loughton.
+Really, whether routes were Central Buses or Country Buses depended on what garage they were run from, and Central Buses happened to have a depot in Loughton, so it operated nearly everything that went through Loughton.

 Little has changed since the route’s introduction just after the last war, the most significant change being a diversion between Buckhurst Hill and Loughton via Loughton Way instead of Palmerston Road and Epping High Road, replacing route 250, in the September 1982 cut-backs.
 It was simultaneously extended from Debden Station via Oakwood Hill back to Loughton replacing the 255, producing a rather strange loop arrangement!
 In the process, the route passed (twice) under the low bridge at Loughton station, forcing a conversion to single deck (initially LS class).